faustostangler/FL2/README.md

    - Matches stock performance with financial statements.

 5. **Performance & Optimization**
-   - Uses a multi-threaded system to process data efficiently.
+   - Processes data using a configurable number of workers.
    - Tracks memory and execution time to keep things running smoothly.